 2) proteolytic enzymes

-3) washing with antiseptics
+3) rinsing with antiseptics

-4) dressings with hypertonic solution
+4) bandages with hypertonic solution

 1) percussion

-2) sounding
+2) probing

 3) study of blood leukocytosis